arturbdr/SpringCloudEurekaRibbonFeignHystrix/README.md

 Spring Boot app that will register itself on Eureka at port 8010.
 This app will also fetch the other 2 registered apps to consume their services to form a Sentence.
 This app is configured with Hystrix and Hystrix Dashboard.
+After starting this app, it's possible to consume the endpoint directly performing:
+ `curl http://localhost:8120/sentence/feign` this will use feign to consume the other 2 app services or
+ `curl http://localhost:8120/sentence/loadbalance` this will use resttemplate with ribbon to consume the other 2 app services

 Image of system closed (Normal)